ykhwong/ppt-ndi/README.md

 The macOS build only supports classic mode, and uses the experimental internal renderer which is limited to simple text and images, though doesn't have a dependency on Microsoft PowerPoint.

 ## REQUIREMENT

-* Microsoft PowerPoint
-* Microsoft Windows 7 or higher (x86-64 only)
+* Microsoft Windows 7+ or macOS El Capitan 10.11+ (see above).
+Both 64-bit only.
+* For Windows Users: Please have Microsoft PowerPoint installed because the internal renderer is still experimental.

+### VBA Note (Windows users)

 When using non-internal renderer on Windows, PPT NDI depends on Visual Basic for Applications (VBA), a component of Microsoft Office.
 In a default installation of Office, you'll get the VBA installed automatically.
 People doing a custom installation of Microsoft Office may sometimes change options to exclude VBA.
 In that way, the PPT NDI has no access to the PowerPoint components.